kubermatic/docs/content/kubermatic/main/architecture/supported-providers/vsphere/vsphere.en.md

 * Granted at **datacenter** level, **not** propagated
 * Needed for cloning the template VM (obviously this is not done in a folder at this time)
 * Permissions
   * Datastore
     * Allocate space
     * Browse datastore
     * Low level file operations
     * Remove file
   * vApp
     * vApp application configuration
     * vApp instance configuration
   * Virtual Machine
+    * Change Configuration
       * Change CPU count
-  * Memory
+      * Change Memory
-  * Settings
+      * Change Settings
-* Inventory
+    * Edit Inventory
       * Create from existing
+  * vSphere Tagging
+    * Assign or Unassign vSphere Tag on Object

 ---